Skip to Content

 Later, the group traveled, spent several hours at Warner Brother’s Studio, and visited Harry Potter hotspots.

 Many of the students were avid Harry Potter fans, but possibly none as eager to take the tour as Dr. Whited.
-She not only includes Harry Potter topics in one of her classes but has authored several publications on the topic,” said Ayers-Bernard.
+She not only includes Harry Potter topics in one of her classes but has authored several publications on the topic,” said Ayers-Barnard.

 The group then traveled to Eastbourne; this was the first time the choir students had gotten to sing that evening in their hotel.
 Sophomore, Sarah Gallagher was one of many students from the singing Panthers Choir.
 She had most enjoyed being able to see beautiful sights while also singing with her best friends.